Neuro Linguistic Programming unveils why you are in tension

 - NLP mitigates your phobias

 - It empowers you to deal with daily life

 - It helps you check unwanted behavior in others and in yourself

 - You become better equipped to embrace success in life

 The hidden meanings

-Neuro Linguistic Programming helps you know the language of your inner voice.
+Neuro-Linguistic Programming helps you know the language of your inner voice.
 Call it the voice of your soul, subconscious, or even the Divine.
-Most of us speak at the conscious level.
+Most of us speak at a conscious level.
 But deep down within us, there is a voice.

 You would be astonished to know that words uttered from the mouth are the least meaningful.
 They reveal just 7 percent of what the person truly means.

 Example: you ask help from your friend to organize an event.
 She says "yes," but her voice is flat.
 Her facial expression reveals disagreement.
 You immediately realize that she has just said yes half-heartedly.
 Her words say "yes."
 Her non-verbal language or her subconscious mind says "no."